 Looking for vegetarian Indian recipes?
 Want to create a meat-free Indian feast with vegetable curry and plant-based dahl?
-Try our recipes below and then check out our favourite vegetarian curry recipes.
+Try our recipes below and then check out our favourite vegetarian curry recipes and global vegetarian recipes.

 Vegetarian Indian recipes